renovatebot/renovate/docs/development/best-practices.md

 Prefer verbose code which is easier for others to read and maintain than concise code which may be hard or slower for others to understand.
 For example, Array `reduce()` functions are often hard to understand first time, and can be replaced with simpler `for` loops.
-The `for` loops are just as fast but are simpler to understand and maintain.
+A `for` loop is just as fast but is simpler to understand and maintain.

 #### Write single purpose functions